janosh/pymatgen-2-paper/paper/main.typ

 + Interoperability with popular DFT codes
 + Open-source development encouraging community contributions

-#pmg complements other materials science software like ASE @larsen_atomic_2017, VASP @kresse_efficient_1996, and LAMMPS @plimpton_fast_1995 @thompson_lammps_2022, enhancing accessibility and reproducibility in materials research.

-== Similar and Related Software

-While #pmg holds a unique position, other valuable tools in the field include:

-+ ASE: Python library for atomistic simulations @larsen_atomic_2017
-+ spglib: C library for crystal symmetries, used by #pmg //@togo2018texttt
-+ Phonopy: Package for phonon calculations @togo_firstprinciples_2023
-+ NOMAD parsers // TODO add ref

-These tools often complement each other in materials science workflows. #pmg's strength lies in its comprehensive coverage of materials analysis tasks and integration capabilities @jain_computational_2016.
+#pmg complements other materials science software and we will discuss the package infrastructure and dependent codes below.
+The closest software of similar popularity is likely ASE @larsen_atomic_2017.
+However, the design philosophy and use cases of both software are different and partially complementary. #pmg can also be used alongside ASE.
+Both packages provide parsers for DFT and quantum chemistry codes and general analysis and manipulation tools for molecules and structures.
+However, ASE enables quantum-chemical simulations by tightly integrating quantum-chemical calculators and MD and other structural optimization capabilities.
+In contrast, #pmg focuses more on providing materials data analysis functionalities and parsers for quantum-chemical simulations. #pmg's strength lies in its comprehensive coverage of materials analysis tasks and integration capabilities @jain_computational_2016.

 = Community Adoption